 Given current funding uncertainty following voter-approved Initiative 976 and concerns about cost increases, controlling costs is vital if the agency aims to deliver its construction program on time and on budget.
 This audit examined how Sound Transit can improve project planning and design to reduce costs.

 Read a two-page summary of the report.

 Scott Frank – Director of Performance and IT Audit

-Christopher Cortines, CPA – Assistant Director for Performance Audit
+Christopher Cortines – Assistant Director for Performance Audit

 Kathleen Cooper – Director of Communications